chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

   - at: 2023-07-02T21:43:00-0600
     changes: >
       Added some initial notes about initial setup bumps.
 And a *lot* of notes on the things I learned in trying to fix those!

-  - at: 2023-07-03T10:45:00-0600
-    changes: >
-      Wrote up some experience notes on actually using `jj describe` and `jj new`: this is pretty wild, and I think I like it?

-  - at: 2023-07-09T14:02:00-0600
-    changes: >
-      Rewrote the `jj log` section to incorporate info about revsets, rewrote a couple of the existing sections now that I have significantly more experience, and added a bunch of notes to myself about what to tackle next in this write-up.

-  - at: 2023-07-12T21:08:00-0600
-    changes: >
-      Added a section on the experience of having first-class merging Just Work™, added an appendix about Kaleidoscope setup and usage, rewrote the paragraph where I previously mentioned the issues about Kaleidoscope, and iterated on the commit-vs.-change distinction.

-  - at: 2023-07-13T08:04:00-0600
-    changes: >
-      Elaborated on the development of version control systems (both personally and in general!)… and added a bunch of `<abbr>` tags.

-  - at: 2023-07-24T12:08:00-0700
-    changes: >
-      Describing my current feelings about the `jj split` and auto-committed working copy vs. `git add --patch` (as mediated by a <abbr>UI</abbr>).

-  - at: 2023-07-24T15:55:00-0700
-    changes: >
-      Correcting my description of revision behavior per discussion with the maintainer.

-  - at: 2023-07-31T21:07:00-0700
-    changes: >
-      Starting to do some work on the introduction.

-  - at: 2023-08-07T10:11:00-0700
-    changes: >
-      Adding more structure to the piece, and identifying the next pieces to write.

-  - at: 2023-08-07T19:41:00-0700
-    changes: >
-      YODA!
-And an introduction to the “Rewiring your Git brain” section.

-  - at: 2023-08-07T21:10:00-0700
-    changes: >
-      A first pass at `jj describe` and `jj new`.

-  - at: 2023-10-31T11:24:00-0600
-    changes: >
-      Filling in what makes `jj` interesting, and explaining templates a bit.

-  - at: 2023-11-01T09:27:00-0600
-    changes: >
-      Describing a bit about how `jj new -A` works and integrates with its story for clean rebases.

-  - at: 2023-11-02T17:17:00-0600
-    changes: >
-      Added a first pass at a conclusion, and started on the restructuring this needs.

 draft: true